TruthDefined/TCGRandomizerForArchipelago/README.md

 It randomizes the following ROM:
 * Pokémon Trading Card Game (U) [C][!].gbc md5: 219b2cc64e5a052003015d4bd4c622cd

+Note: This project requires JavaFX to run in addition to the standard Java runtime.
+You can get the latest version at https://openjfx.io/

 #### <b>Current features</b>

 Currently, it randomizes the following data inherent to Pokemon cards (all options are selectable):